liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. my best subject is math
 1. sometimes things don't work out
 1. I do not perfoem these kind of services
-1. do you know what this is in reference to
 1. what are you looking at me for
 1. she has a prejudice against modern music
 1. the theatre has a seating capacity of 2000
 1. great works of literature
 1. people are usually resistant to change
 1. I'll convey it to him
-1. lost my concentration
 1. a child learns to talk by imitation
 1. it is widely believed that
 1. surpass the world record